<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 If Using the Employee Portal

 Once your workflow is configured, users can initiate a new vendor onboarding request via the Submit Requests dashboard.
-To share the form URL, right-click the Request button to copy the link.
+To share the form URL, right-click the Submit Form button to copy the link.

 If Using a Public Form